rubnx/to-do-list-project/README.md

 ## Simple ToDo List Project

-This projects presents a simple ToDo list coded in Vanilla Javascript, HTML and CSS.
+This project is a simple ToDo list coded in Vanilla Javascript, HTML and CSS.

+Is one of my first projects done on my own, using the techniques I've been learning.

 Features: